 Is a term that indicates a shampoo or cleanser doesn’t contain a sulfate-based cleansing ingredient.
 There are several different types of sulfates found in the world of skincare and hair care such as sodium laureth sulfate, sodium lauryl sulfate, or ammonium laureth sulfate.
 Like all cleansing agents, sulfates are very good at their job and they beautifully clean hair and skin.
 And just like any cleansing ingredient, if it is left on the skin it can be drying or cause irritation.

 Study after study and cosmetic regulatory boards around the world have shown the sulfates are not toxic in any way.
-This myth about sulfates being a problem was publicized by so-called “natural” cosmetic companies
+This myth about sulfates being a problem was publicised by so-called “natural” cosmetic companies

 The reason sulfate-free is used on some hair care and skin care products is due to the persistent but completely unfounded myth that they cause cancer.
 Study after study and cosmetic regulatory boards around the world have shown the sulfates are not toxic in any way.
-This myth about sulfates being a problem was publicized by so-called “natural” cosmetic companies because a byproduct in the manufacturing of sulfates is a compound called 1,4 dioxane which has been shown to be a carcinogen.
+This myth about sulfates being a problem was publicised by so-called “natural” cosmetic companies because a byproduct in the manufacturing of sulfates is a compound called 1,4 dioxane which has been shown to be a carcinogen.
 However, the amount of this byproduct is so minuscule, it would be like a grain of sand in the ocean.

 Parabens are a type of preservative that was once very popular in skincare products.
 Their popularity was due to the fact that not only are they found naturally in many plants including raspberries, but they were also found to be the most gentle and effective preservatives used in cosmetics.
 Then in 2004, a study mentioned that parabens were estrogen disruptors and were found in the body.
 That statement was enough to scare people and the result was many companies stopped using parabens.
 However, the fact that parabens are found in the body is from food and not cosmetics.
 Research has shown that when parabens are applied to the skin, they break down and are no longer parabens.
 They become para-hydroxybenzoic acid (PHBA) and are not detectable in the body as parabens.